 Quarterly and annual percent change rates are calculated by the FSO in full precision and published with a final 1-decimal rounding.
 On the other hand, they are recalculated by Eurostat with a double rounding of indices (on 2 decimals) and change rates (on 1 decimal).
 Therefore, the change rates published by Eurostat could differ by +/- 0.1% from the change rates published by the FSO.

 For every quarter, the IMPI is compiled by the FSO based on data for dwellings that were transacted during the whole calendar quarter.
 The determinant transaction date represents the mortgage deposit day.
-Data are compiled by the mortgage institutes and collected by the FSO during the first weeks immediately following the reference period and published by the FSO around 5 weeks after the end of the reference period.
+Data are compiled by the mortgage institutes and collected by the FSO during the first weeks immediately following the reference period and published by the FSO around one month after the end of the reference period.

 6.1.
 Institutional Mandate - legal acts and other agreements